-Tahini Oatmeal with Caramelised Bananas – A delicious warming bowl of oatmeal with creamy tahini, naturally sweetened with cinnamon, caramelised bananas and topped off with crunchy almonds, cacao and maple syrup.
+A delicious warming bowl of oatmeal with creamy tahini, naturally sweetened with cinnamon, caramelised bananas, all topped off with crunchy almonds, cacao, and maple syrup.

-Sometimes you need a big warm comforting breakfast that brightens you up on a cold winters day and this bowl of oatmeal is certainly that.
-Somewhere in between comfort food, nourishing and a treat – sounds good to me!
+Sometimes you need a big warm comforting breakfast that brightens you up on a dreary day and this bowl of oatmeal is certainly that.
+Somewhere in between comfort food, nourishing, and a treat - sounds good to me!

-Eating nourishing foods and exercise was top of my list.
-This included trying to get out for a walk every time it is not raining (unfortunately there have not been many days where it has NOT been raining lately!) and making a concerted to effort to do some yoga most days.
+Eating nourishing foods and exercising were top of my list.
+This included trying to get out for a walk every time it is not raining (unfortunately there have not been many days where it has NOT been raining lately!) and making a concerted effort to do some yoga most days.

 Tahini is a middle eastern spread made from ground sesame seeds that is deliciously creamy, it is slightly bitter and is often found in savoury dishes but can also be the perfect complement to sweet dishes.
-Adding some tahini to your oatmeal gives it a delicious creamy texture which goes nicely with the gentle sweetness of the cinnamon, bananas and maple syrup.
+Adding some tahini to your oatmeal gives it a deliciously creamy texture which goes nicely with the gentle sweetness of the cinnamon, bananas, and maple syrup.

 Creamy Coconut Chia, Acai & Strawberry Layered Smoothie or Baked Eggs with Cripsy Kale, Capsicum & Pumpkin Seeds.

 I hope you enjoy this recipe!
 Please let me know how you got on in the comments below, I love hearing from you!

 Have a lovely week!